 The Indian Constitution is a remarkable document, known for its comprehensive nature and the incorporation of diverse features from various global constitutions.
-This comparative analysis highlights the influences, similarities, and unique aspects of the Indian Constitution in relation to other prominent constitutions around the world.
+This comparative analysis highlights the influences, similarities, and unique aspects of the Indian Constitution with other prominent constitutions around the world.

 The framers of the Indian Constitution meticulously studied various constitutions and selectively adopted features suited to Indian needs.